HugoGuillen/giggle-singularity/tutorial.md

 - `DATA_PATTERN`: regex to find bed files inside DATA_PATH (default "\*.bed.gz")
 - `INDEX_PATH`: directory to store the index.

-Although the script supports relative paths (like in the sample config file), it's strongly encouraged to use absolute paths in the config files to avoid unexpected behaviour.
+Although the script supports relative paths to some extent (like in the sample data), it's strongly encouraged to use absolute paths in the config files to avoid unexpected behaviour.

 Open a terminal in the repository folder, and inspect the sample configuration: